gptilt/.github/profile/README.md

 ### 🏗️ GPTilt - Generative Pre-Trained Transformer-based model for LoL event sequence prediction

+### 💡 GPTilt interpretability - what can we learn from it?

 ### 💡 GPTilt fine-tuning for different tasks

 ## Links